 At the end of the period in which the auxiliary worker may legally remain in Israel in accordance with relevant Israeli laws and regulations, the auxiliary worker must leave Israel immediately.
 The government authorities of Georgia shall cooperate with PIBA as necessary to ensure that the employees understand and fulfill this requirement.

-_____ and PIBA shall cooperate as necessary to ensure that the foreign auxiliary workers leave Israel at the end of their legal stay, including expediting the process of issuing travel documents by the Georgian Authorities.
+___SESA__ and PIBA shall cooperate as necessary to ensure that the foreign auxiliary workers leave Israel at the end of their legal stay, including expediting the process of issuing travel documents by the Georgian Authorities.

 Article 14